puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 The SignalFx Smart Agent (deprecated) uses several different monitors for Kubernetes including `kubernetes-cluster`, `kubelet-stats/kubelet-metrics`, and `docker-container-stats`.
 The `kubelet-stats` monitor was previously deprecated by the vendor, in favor of `kubelet-metrics`.
-The `docker-container-stats` monitor is the one affected by dockershim removal.
+The `docker-container-stats` monitor is impacted by dockershim removal.
 Do not use the `docker-container-stats` with container runtimes other than Docker Engine.